dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 2. Every vector space has a basis.
 3. Every linearly independent set is contained in a basis
 4. Every spanning set contains a basis.
+5. Any two bases of a vector space have the same cardinality.